Princeton-Weimar Summer School for Media Studies

 - Media addiction and flight from media

-The Princeton in Weimar 2020 Media Summer School invites proposals that account for such contemporary phenomena in their approaches to understanding the relationship between media and subject.
+The Princeton-Weimar 2024 Media Summer School invites proposals that account for such contemporary phenomena in their approaches to understanding the relationship between media and subject.

 About the Summer School